toyia8888/gatsby-starter-netlify-cms/src/pages/index.md

         for the Watermann Gallery, an art and history museum.
 The director requested a simple yet functional site, that presents the necessary information in an aesthetic manner.
-In my approach to this assignment, I decided to include a Home page, Current Exhibit page, Calendar of Events page and a How to help page to narrow down the basics in a clear, well-organized manner and remain simple.
+In my approach to this assignment, I decided to include a home page, Current Exhibit page, Calendar of Events page and a How to help page to narrow down the basics in a clear, well-organized manner and remain simple.
 I decided to use a few art gallery images and a few different shades of blue since the logo has the